What is Imbibition?

 Imbibition is the first step of water absorption.
 It facilitates water absorption by roots and helps in the seed germination.

 Imbibition is a reversible process whereas diffusion is an irreversible process.
 Imbibition is the absorption of water by general surface whereas diffusion is the movement of solid, liquid or gaseous molecules from the region of higher concentration to lower concentration.

 Give a few examples of imbibition.

-The swelling of soaked seeds, the swelling of a wooden door during rains, germination of seeds, absorption of water by roots are some of the examples of imbibition.
+The germination and swelling of soaked seeds, wooden doors during rains, water absorption by roots are some of the examples of imbibition.